A PDF version of this online manual is available AudioTool - Online Manual - Bofinit Corporation.pdf .

 For the 1/3 octave based method you will see a screen similar to that shown below:

-To adjust the selected band, place your finger anywhere on the screen and drag the disc up or down, until you see the correction value you want.
+To adjust the selected band, place your finger anywhere on the screen and drag the up or down - the selected disc will move in unison, until you see the correction value you want.
 Take your finger off the screen when you have adjusted the disc, and then double tap to select the next band, and so on.

 Your aim is probably to move the discs so as to obtain a flat response, and match the overall SPL to that of an external meter, or to correct for any odd peaks or troughs your Android phone may exhibit in its frequency response.